goulchen/express_server/README.md

 npm install
 ```

-then you need to create a certificate to allow secure communication over the internet.
+Then you need to create a certificate to allow secure communication over the internet.
-when you create your certificate, local name should be the name of the target server (www.example.com, localhost...), otherwise curl will throw an error
+When you create your certificate, you will be prompted to input information about the origin of the certificate.
+You can let everything blank except for local name that should match the DNS of the target server (www.example.com, localhost...), set it right otherwise curl will throw a certificate error

 ```bash
 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem